03. TCP Server and Client

 3.2 Create a TCP Server

-What the server will do: read data from the client, write a response, then close the connection.
+What the server will do: read data from the client, write a response, then close it.

 Step 1: Obtain a Socket Handle